bjornarhagen/bjornarhagen.no/content/en/now.md

 sectionDescription: This page tells you what I'm up to these days.
 ---

-### 👨‍💻 Next.js 13, MUI & Hugo
+### 👨‍💻 HTMX, Tailwind, and Laravel

-Learning Next.js and MUI to build components and web apps at work.
-Then I'm learning Hugo to rebuild some old sites (including this one).
+I'm working on a side project with these technologies; I'm very excited about HTMX.
+It's proving to be an efficient and low-complexity, yet powerful way to build web apps, using templating and server-side rendering instead of high-complexity JS components with mixed client/server rendering.
+Not to mention how much easier state management is on the server.

 ### 📖 Fraudcoin

 Reading this book by Rune Østgård

-### 🍄 The Last of Us
+### 🌌 Foundation

 Currently watching this show